-This will both increase the bulk and consistency of your bowel movements which makes it easier to poo.
+As this will both increase the bulk and consistency of your bowel movements, which makes it easier to poo.

-And as it's so easy to fall into the trap of eating too many processed foods a switch to a high fiber diet should make a big difference to most people.
+And as so many of us fall into the trap of eating too many processed foods, a switch to a high fiber diet should make a big difference.

-So to increase your fiber intake try to add some of the following foods to your daily diet:
+So, to increase your fiber intake try to add some of the following foods to your diet:

 This will get your bowels moving regularly in no time.